tx-pts-dai/github-workflows/README.md

 - aws authentication
 - docker image management
 - lambda builds
-- Copy of AWS secrets across AWS accounts
+- copy of AWS secrets across AWS accounts
+- release pipeline

 The state of these workflows are considered to be in alpha, and are subject to change to suit the needs of projects managed by DAI.